Master thesis topics

 Plastics are one of the most important materials of our time and the way we live would not be possible without them.
 Because plastics are not biodegradable, they are stable in the environment once they have been released and are only moved around by flow processes and are broken into smaller and smaller pieces.
 The large plastic litter only represents the visible part of the problem.
 Of equal importance are so-called microplastics, small pieces of broken-down plastic in the mm to sub-mm range that have first been identified in the oceans.

 The occurrence of microplastics, small plastic pieces less than a few mm, in natural systems such as soils and sediments is currently a topic that receives a lot of attention.
 Very little is known about actual sources of microplastics.
-The aim of this work is to investigate one possible source, the release of microplastics from textiles during washing.
+The aim of this work is to investigate one possible source, the release of microplastics from textiles during washing and wearing.
 In this work a systematic approach will be used to understand the processes that result in release of microplastics from various fabric and polymer types.
-The results of this work will be very useful to quantify the contribution of washing to the microplastics load in wastewater.
+The results of this work will be very useful to quantify the contribution of washing to the microplastics load in wastewater and air.

 3. Exposure and risk modeling of nanomaterials in the environment